 In most states, glass coverage is fairly inexpensive.
 For the amount of money you pay in comparison to the rest of your insurance policy, it’s something that every driver really should have.

 You never know when a windshield will be cracked or chipped, and having glass coverage in place can save you from having to spend valuable cash at a time when you don’t have it.

 Should I file a windshield claim if I have a high deductible?

 Once you find out what your deductible is, get an estimate quote from the company who will fix or replace your windshield.
 If the amount to take care of your windshield is less than your deductible, then you definitely want to pay for it out of your own pocket.

-It your deductible is less than the cost of the windshield, you still may want to not use your insurance to cover the dam
+If your deductible is less than the cost of the windshield, you still may want to not use your insurance to cover the damage.

 Will my insurance premium increase from a windshield claim?